Family First Workshops

 Elementary school-aged children and an accompanying adult are invited to enjoy hands-on creative exploration during the Museum’s Family First workshops.
 Workshops are scheduled from 2-4 p.m. on the first Sunday of every month.
 Each month, the art projects will change to align with the Museum’s current collections and exhibitions.

+If the Museum is open, we will include time for you to visit on your own; otherwise, we will provide a family pass for a later visit.
 To be added to the family programs email list and receive information about this and other programs, please email Julia Hood at email@example.com.

 Youth & Family EventsSee full calendar

 Combine your love for art with your love for friends and family as you create unique, handmade valentines to share.

 Join us for an outdoor storytime perfect for children who are emerging readers.
 Featuring a different theme each month, we’ll hear stories, sing songs, and participate in fingerplays.

 In this workshop, you’ll draw an outline of an image in a wax-like material then use fabric dyes to paint in color on the silk hoop.